Why do we tend to hold on to losing investments?

 While we may manage physical accounts for our finances, we also often keep intangible mental accounts.
 Mental accounting causes us to view each investment in isolation and to make our decisions based on the state of the account at hand.8 We also attach emotions to these accounts.
 Consider the following scenario:

-In this case, we can see how mental accounts yield irrational decision making.
+In this case, we can see how mental accounts yield irrational decision-making.
 The same thing happens with the disposition effect.
-Investors open mental accounts when they purchase stocks and have trouble closing these mental accounts at a loss.
+Investors open mental accounts when they purchase stocks and have trouble “closing” these mental accounts at a loss.
 As a result, they are more likely to ride the losers too long.
-This “geteven-itis disease”, as referred to by economist Leroy Gross, is a major detriment to financial performance.9
+This “geteven-itis disease,” as referred to by economist Leroy Gross, is a major detriment to financial performance.9

 Regret and Pride

-Other driving forces for the disposition effect are fear of regret and desire for pride.
+Other driving forces for the disposition effect are fear of regret and feelings of pride.
 Fear of regret is powerful.
 The disposition effect echoes many regret anxieties.
 What if we sell a losing stock right before it takes off?
-What if I don’t sell this winner and it drops?
+What if I don’t sell this winner, and it drops?
 Additionally, the draw of “winning” and the pride that comes with it are major forces for the disposition effect.
 However, evidence shows that selling your losers and holding on to your winners, at least for a short while, is a better overall decision-making policy to take.
 So, fear not and try not to let pride get in your way.

 Why it is important